jmbarne3/jimbarnesdev/_posts/2023-06-12-private-composer-github.md

 ## GitHub Pages

 Now that we have the repository and the initial HTML created, we need to get the site up and running on GitHub using their Pages feature.
-As noted above, for this example we'll be using the `docs/` directory to store our HTML files, which is a well established pattern for hosting GitHub pages.
-To get things setup, head to the Settings page of your repository and select "Pages" from the left navigation.
+As noted above, for this example we'll be using the `docs/` directory to store our HTML files, which is a well-established pattern for hosting GitHub pages.
+To get things set up, head to the Settings page of your repository and select "Pages" from the left navigation.
 You should be presented with the following options:

 ![Screenshot of GitHub Pages settings](gh-pages.jpg) _Screenshot of the default GitHub Pages settings_